Are you itching to start homesteading today? If so, you’re in good company.

 All you need are some two-by-fours, a measuring tape, a saw and some sandpaper and you can get to it.
 There are numerous “How To” guides on the web, and it’s a great outdoor game to create yourself.

 Once you’ve tried carpentry, if it’s something you enjoy, try some more challenging projects.
 Experience is the best way to learn, and carpentry is a skill that is a great asset if you want to start homesteading today.
 It gives you the ability to construct custom pieces for any project around the home, and fix something rather than replace it.
 Many local hardware stores also offer introductory classes or seminars on different aspects of carpentry.

 Raising micro livestock, such as quails, chickens or rabbits, may seem like a project suited to people with large yards, and in certain cases, it is.
 Yet if you have limited space, such as a balcony or patio, and want to raise your own livestock, try raising quail.
 They need less food than chickens and can live in a smaller space.

 Quail produce delicious eggs packed with more nutrients than an average chicken egg.
 Create an enclosure in the space you’ve designated, or stack cages if you have even less space.
 Double-check local bylaws beforehand, but you’d be surprised at what’s fully legal to keep and farm, even in a city.

 If you’re an aspiring homesteader with a bit more space to work with, consider raising chickens or rabbits.
 Rabbits provide meat, but breed up to four times a year, and produce good-sized litters each time.
-On the other hand, raising chickens gives you access to fresh eggs, and with a little more space you can raise chicks for meat.
+On the other hand, raising chickens gives you access to fresh eggs, and with a little more space you can raise chicks and butcher chickens for meat.
 Either way, rabbits and chickens can easily be raised in a backyard, and provide a great source of fresh, natural meat.

 And there you have it – seven ways to get start homesteading today.
 Pick one, get out there, and do it!